X0IVY/prompt-injection-detector/README.md

 - **role confusion**: detects when AI starts pretending to be something it's not
 - **suspicious output patterns**: base64 blobs, code execution attempts, unusual formatting

+- ## 🧠 NEW: Brain Monitor Dashboard

+see inside the AI's "brain" with real-time tracking of:

+### 💾 memory state
+- **memory pressure**: how close AI is to forgetting things
+- **forgotten items**: track when AI loses track of previous info
+- **active memory**: see what's currently in short-term memory

+### 🎯 context awareness
+- **context drift**: measures how far off-topic AI has gone
+- **active topics**: what AI thinks you're talking about
+- **lost references**: when AI forgets what "it" or "that" refers to

+### 🤔 reasoning patterns
+- **confidence level**: how certain AI is about its answers
+- **uncertainty markers**: counts "maybe", "I think", etc.
+- **hallucination detection**: flags suspicious claims and vague citations
+- **self-corrections**: tracks when AI corrects itself

+### 👁️ attention tracking
+- **focus score**: how well AI is paying attention to your question
+- **distractions**: when AI goes off on tangents
+- **focus areas**: keywords AI is concentrating on

+### 😊 emotional state
+- **tone detection**: friendly, formal, apologetic, defensive, uncertain
+- **tone shifts**: sudden changes in how AI responds
+- **stress level**: detected from corrections and uncertainty

+the brain monitor gives you x-ray vision into how the AI is processing your conversation - perfect for catching when it's confused, hallucinating, or losing track of context.

 ### why this approach works better

 **old way (input scanning)**: